pupubird/42kl-stalker-bot/README.md

 ---

-<p align="center"> No more troubles on stalking student location within the campus 🥳 (JK It's just a bot that tells you where the user is currently sitting at)
+<p align="center"> Easily stalk any student's location within the campus 🥳 (JK It's just a bot that tells you where the user is currently sitting at)
     <br>
 </p>